An original theory or New Hypothesis regarding the Expansion of the Universe.

 proposal of uncertainty, a principle that is basic to

 quantum theory, comes into play.
-The uncertainty principle asserts that it is
+The uncertainty principle asserts that

 Can far‑flung galaxies affect us